 Chatham-Kent Rural Pipeline Expansion Project

 There is a growing demand for natural gas in rural Chatham-Kent, particularly in the fast-growing greenhouse sector.
-As a result, Union Gas is proposing to expand our existing natural gas system in the area.
+As a result, Enbridge Gas Inc. (operating as Union Gas) is proposing to expand our existing natural gas system in the area.

 The project, known as the Chatham-Kent Rural Pipeline Expansion, is subject to Ontario Energy Board (OEB) approval and has two sections, both within the Municipality of Chatham-Kent.
 Preliminary preferred routes have been identified: